theogiraudet/Bookshelf/docs/modules/interaction.md

     - {nbt}`string` **run**: Command to execute upon right-click.
     - {nbt}`string` {nbt}`compound` **executor**: Defines the entity on which the command will be executed.
 Can be either **"source"** for the player who performed the action or **"target"** for the interaction entity itself.
 A compound can also be used to target other entities:
       - {nbt}`string` **selector**: Specifies entities for the command execution (`execute as <entity>`).
       - {nbt}`bool` **lazy**: Determines whether to resolve the selector immediately (`false`) or at runtime (`true`, default).
-If `false`, the selector must target only one entity, replacing the selector with that entity’s UUID.
+If `false`, the selector must target only one entity, replacing the selector with that entity's UUID.
 Useful for optimizing execution, especially when targeting graphical representations.
 If multiple entities are targeted, the first one is selected.
   :::

 :Outputs: